 |Title:||Director of Athletics (1988-)|

-Craig Taylor is in his 26th year as the director of athletics at George Fox University, but has been associated with the university for 42 years as a player, coach, or professor.
+Craig Taylor has served as director of athletics at George Fox University since 1988, but has been associated with the university for more than 40 years as a player, coach or professor.

 As director of athletics, Taylor is responsible for all athletic department functions, including eligibility and compliance with Northwest Conference and NCAA regulations, budgeting, and department and sports center management.
 He also oversees the university's Sports Hall of Fame and the Bruin Athletic Association.